-Construction: This subsector accounted for almost 6% of GDP in 2020, with infrastructure construction contributing more than \$81 billion to the economy.
-In the same year, construction companies in Brazil employed some 115,000 residents.
+Construction: This subsector accounted for almost 7% of GDP in 2022, with infrastructure construction contributing more than \$81 billion to the economy.
+In the same year, construction companies in Brazil employed some 2.3 million persons.

 Mining and Extraction: This subsector focuses primarily on iron, oil, gold, and niobium commodities.
-As of 2020, Brazil devotes over 700,000 acres to mining, which contributed nearly \$44 billion to the economy.
-Accounting for about 22% of total global extraction, Brazil is the world's largest iron producer.
+As of 2023, Brazil devotes over 700,000 acres to mining, which contributed nearly \$43 billion to the economy.
+Accounting for about 16% of total global extraction, Brazil is the world's 2nd largest iron producer.
 Brazil is also Latin America's largest oil producer, as Petrobras produces around 3 million barrels each day.